Don't Go in the Water!

 Can the story really still have such power over our psyches?

-Jaws was written by Peter Benchley forty years ago and turned into the first summer blockbuster, by Stephen Spielberg, a year later.
+Jaws was written by Peter Benchley in 1974, and turned into the first summer cinema blockbuster, by Stephen Spielberg, a year later.

 It may have inspired Gareth to swim with sharks - despite his father's fisherman's tales of sea monsters - yet it petrified other people out of the water for good.